ThursdayTG/apprenticeship-2021_09_28-edu-basics/README.md

 Unfortunately, I have no recollection of how I ended up with version "charlie_", and can only assume that it came after version bravo.

-This project has been uploaded for archiving purposes.
+This project has been uploaded primarily for archiving purposes.